Samuux23/Amber-Bakery/README.md

 ## Installation Guide

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine from below link or Download the ZIP File:
    ```bash
    git clone https://github.com/Samuux23/Amber-Bakery.git
    ```